-Don Anderson is the Mickey's food restaurant chain's Marketing Director.
-He is the inventor of the "Big One" the hamburger best seller of Mickey's.
-An independent research reports the presence of cow's feces in the Big One.
-So Don is sent to Cody, Colorado, to verify if the slaughterhouse, main supplier of Mickey's, is efficient as it appears and the production process is regular.
-During his investigations he discovers the horrible truth behind a simple hamburger; the reality is not like we think it is.
-Don discovers what the mass production system involves, from the temp workers like Amber, to the exploitation of Mexican irregular immigrants.
-It is not only the meat that is crushed in the mincing machine, but all our society.Written by
+Don Anderson is the marketing director for Mickey's fast food chain.
+He's the inventor of their bestselling hamburger, the Big One.
+Independent research has shown the presence of cow's feces in the Big One.
+Don is sent to Cody, Colorado, to verify if the main supplier of Mickey's beef is efficient as it appears, and the production process is up to code.
+During his investigation, he discovers the horrible truth behind a simple hamburger; the reality is not like it's portrayed.
+Don discovers what the mass production system involves, from the temp-workers like Amber to the exploitation of irregular immigrants.
+It's not only the meat being crushed in the machinery, but our society.Written by

 129 of 221 people found this review helpful.

 Was this review helpful to you?

 | Report this